 There is no proof to date that Lyme is sexually transmitted, although some preliminary studies have found PCR positives for the DNA of the Lyme bacteria in semen and in cervical tissue.
 These findings do not prove sexual transmission, but some physicians feel because the Lyme and syphilis spirochete (bacteria) are similar, Lyme may be sexually transmitted.

-Lyme disease is found in approximately 65 countries world wide, although different types of ticks and different strains of bacteria may be involved.
+Lyme disease is found in approximately 80 plus countries worldwide, although different types of ticks and different strains of bacteria may be involved.

 Where can Lyme disease be found in the body?